Boaz Bismuth: Biography

 Bismuth was born in Rehovot to Tunisian Jews, he studied in a Catholic elementary school in Jaffa, and in a high school owned by the Church of Scotland.
 Bismuth began his journalistic career in 1983, as a sports correspondent for Maariv until 1988, when he became its correspondent in Paris.

 During his journalistic career, Bismuth acquired a Bachelor's Degree in political science from Bar-Ilan University in 1984, and a Master's Degree from Sorbonne University in 1988.
 Additionally, he acquired a degree in African studies, specializing in cooperation with African countries in 1990.
 He also studied at the Centre d'Etudes Diplomatiques et Stratégiques.

 In 1990, Bismuth began to work for Yedioth Ahronoth, and was its correspondent in Paris between 1990 and 2004.

 During this period, Bismuth reported from several Arab countries.
 In April 2004, Bismuth was appointed Israeli Ambassador to Mauritania by Minister of Foreign Affairs Silvan Shalom, where he served between July 2004 and August 2008.
 During his tenure, Mauritania underwent several coups, and in 2008 the Israeli Embassy in Nouakchott was attacked by Al-Qaeda, who stated that Bismuth was the target of the attack.

 From 2008 to April 2017, Bismuth served as the foreign affairs editor and correspondent for Israel Hayom, where on 30 April 2017 he replaced Amos Regev as the editor-in-chief.
 In 2020 he became a commentator for HaHadashot 12, and in January 2022 he was removed from his position as editor-in-chief.
 On 25 July 2022, Bismuth announced that he would seek election to the Knesset as a member of the Likud, participating in Party list primaries to be held by the party ahead of an upcoming legislative election.
 Bismuth won the 19th spot on the party's electoral list, and was elected as it won 32 seats in the election.

 Bismuth was elected the head of the Knesset's National Security Committee in February 2025, replacing Zvika Fogel as Otzma Yehudit left the government.
-Foghel returned to the government in May.
+Fogel returned to the government in May.
 Bismuth was appointed the head of the Knesset's Foreign Affairs and Defense Committee in August 2025, replacing Yuli Edelstein.